Rachid-Mek/Retreival_Augmented_Generation/README.md

    Use the interface provided by the application to input your queries and receive responses generated through the RAG model.

-## Contributing

-We welcome contributions to this project.
-If you have suggestions for improvements, please feel free to open an issue or submit a pull request.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.